ljrk0/GaussianElimination/README.md

 ## License

-to come. probably GPL
+UNLICENSED.

 ## Building

-No special changes needed to build on Windows or Linux. tested with:
+No special changes needed to build on Windows or Linux.
+The programm is completly C compatible. tested with:
- -  Windows: MS Visual C Compiler, Cygwin
+ -  Windows: MS Visual C Compiler, Cygwin, Pelles C Compiler
  -  Linux: Cross GCC

 ## Sourcecode